 3. Pokemon handkerchiefs – $6.50

 Nobody I know actually uses handkerchieves anymore, so I was surprised to find this both at both the Japan and Singapore stores.

 If you’re heading to the Pokemon Center in Japan, this would make a great souvenir.
 They’re almost half the price in Japan, costing only $6.50 (540 JPY) as opposed to $10 in Singapore.
 They have nicer and more designs too.

 The Pokemon nanoblocks are split into 2 tiers – the regular Pokemon are cheaper, and the popular legendary P0kemon are slightly pricier.

 At local stores, you’re looking at $15.90 / $19.90.
 In Japan, it’s a bit cheaper at $12.40 (1,026 JPY) / $17 (1,404 JPY).

 5. Big Pokemon soft toys – $41.80

 Of all the types of merchandise, there are the most soft toys to choose from.
 They come in almost every Pokemon and all sizes.
-The most popular one, however, seems to be the biggest one.
+The bigger ones seem to be the most popular.

-They’re mostly the final evolutions of starter Pokemon, like Feraligatr and Typhlosion.
-I saw lots of people pick these up at the Changi Airport store too, where it costs a hefty $54.
+For the big plushies of the final evolutions of starter Pokemon (like Feraligatr and Typhlosion), it costs $54 in Singapore.
 In Japan, it’s way cheaper ($41.80 / 3,456 JPY).

 Do you think the Pokemon Center in Singapore is worth a visit?
 Let us know in the comments below!